SamuelWyck/linked-deque/README.md

 A deque (double-ended queue) provides fast pushing and popping from both sides of the data structure.
 This implementation is a simple deque built off of a doubly linked list.

 The Symbol.iterator method is defined to allow for the use of a for ... of loop on the deque.
+Additionally, there is a **length** property used to access the current size of the deque in **O(1)** time.

 All methods will have the time complexity listed in their documentation.